rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 ## Untrusted shared-memory IPC

-Although it performs a step in the right direction by strengthening the definition of volatile accesses to result the amount of possible avenues for undefined behavior, this RFC will no fully resolve the "untrusted shared memory" use case, where Rust code is interacting with untrusted arbitrary code via a shared memory region.
+Although it performs a step in the right direction by strengthening the definition of volatile accesses to reduce the amount of possible avenues for undefined behavior, this RFC will no fully resolve the "untrusted shared memory" use case, where Rust code is interacting with untrusted arbitrary code via a shared memory region.